derKlinke/swift-osc/README.md

 // If the server fully supports timetags, like SwiftOSC, the bundle will be delivered at the correct time. client.send(bundle)
 ```

-## Projects Using SwiftOSC

-For additional information on Open Sound Control visit http://opensoundcontrol.org/.